moyasui/vqe-solver/README.md

 - The Quantum Computing basics classes are in [**base.py**](https://github.com/moyasui/vqe-solver/blob/main/src/base.py)
 - The VQE class is in [**algorithms.py**](https://github.com/moyasui/vqe-solver/blob/main/src/algorithms.py)

 All the plots will either be shown or saved to the plots folders, one should be able to recreate the plots included in the report.
+Most of the logging messages and plot savings are commented out, feel free to uncomment if one wishes to do so.